 Optionally, select Advanced to see all available columns, re-select which are displayed, and re-arrange the sequence of those selected columns.

 The data type column with a data type icon and column header named "US President" is created.
 All the columns you initially selected are collapsed into this one column.

 Note A new step is created in the Applied Steps section of the Query Settings pane.
-For more information, see Introduction to the Query Editor.
+For more information, see Create Power Query formulas.

 Phase 3: add the data type to an Excel table

 To add the data type to an Excel table on a worksheet, select Home > Close & Load.
 Using a Power Query data type is only supported in an Excel table.

 The data type displays the Insert Data button which you use to work with each column.

 You can work with your new data type in various ways.
 For example:

 Extract one of the data type properties, such as Vice President, into a column in the table, by selecting the Insert Data button :

 View column information in a card, such as John Adams, by selecting the data type icon: